PennyLaneAI/pennylane/doc/development/plugins.rst

   which is the simple expectation value of the operator :math:`\hat{B}` evolved via the gate :math:`O(\phi_k)`.

+* :meth:`~.Operation._matrix`: returns the matrix representation of the operator for the provided parameter values, in the computational basis.

 Note that if ``grad_recipe = None``, the default gradient recipe is :math:`(c_k, s_k)=(1/2, \pi/2)` for every parameter.